-In 2011 the Lionsview Seniors’ Planning Society celebrated 20 years of service to our community.
-We have come a long way in the last two decades but we have remained true to our goal of being a strong voice for seniors on the North Shore.
+In 2016 the Lionsview Seniors’ Planning Society celebrated 25 years of service to our community.
+We have come a long way in the last two and half decades but we have remained true to our goal of being a strong voice for seniors on the North Shore.

 We can trace our roots back to the mid 1980’s.
 In September of 1989 a group of service providers came together to test the idea of coordinated planning for seniors’ services on the North Shore.
 From this initiative came the North Shore Seniors Health Initiative which produced an action plan to address specific issues in the areas of housing, transportation, preventive health, social services and community and residential care.